 Mondays 11-1; Thursdays 4-5

-I specialise in modern and contemporary literature and critical theory, working particularly across memory studies, trauma studies, conflict studies, and the medical humanities.
+I specialise in modern and contemporary literature and critical theory, working particularly across memory studies, trauma studies, and the medical humanities.

 In trauma studies, I have published the monograph Trauma Fiction (Edinburgh University Press, 2004), which was translated into Chinese in 2011 (trans.
 Li Ming, Henan University Press).
 In this study I analysed a then emergent genre within contemporary fiction and explored how a range of novelists responded to the challenge of writing traumatic narratives.
 I have also co-edited with J. J. Long W. G. Sebald - A Critical Companion (Edinburgh University Press, 2004), which was the first English language collection of essays on Sebald's writing.
 I have, in addition, published on trauma and literature in a range of leading international journals, including Modern Fiction Studies, Textual Practice, and Contemporary Literature.